-Most recently, Mr. Fail was named a Next Generation Partner by Legal 500 in 2019 and 2020.
-Also, he was named a “Rising Star” for Restructuring and Insolvency in the U.S. by IFLR1000 in 2019 and 2020.
-He was named to Benchmark Litigation’s 40 & Under 40 for three consecutive years from 2016 through 2018, and has received the M&A Advisor 40 Under 40 Recognition Award and the Turnarounds & Workouts Outstanding Young Restructuring Lawyers Award.
-In 2017, Mr. Fail was awarded Turnaround of the Year: Mega Company by Turnaround Management Association for his work on the restructuring of Aéropostale Inc. In 2016 he was named to “40 Under 40 Insolvency and Restructuring Lawyers” by Global Restructuring Review.
+Most recently, Garrett was named a Leading Lawyer by Legal 500 (2022) and named a “Rising Star” for Restructuring and Insolvency in the U.S. by IFLR1000 (2019-2020; 2022).
+He was named a Next Generation Partner by Legal 500 (2019 and 2020).
+Garrett was named to Benchmark Litigation’s 40 & Under 40 for three consecutive years from 2016 through 2018, and has received the M&A Advisor 40 Under 40 Recognition Award and the Turnarounds & Workouts Outstanding Young Restructuring Lawyers Award.
+In 2017, Garrett was awarded Turnaround of the Year: Mega Company by Turnaround Management Association for his work on the restructuring of Aéropostale Inc. In 2016 he was named to “40 Under 40 Insolvency and Restructuring Lawyers” by Global Restructuring Review.